-When you get a debt consolidation loan — you are borrowing money and using it to pay-off all of your debt.
+When you get a debt consolidation loan, you borrow money and use it to pay off all of your debt.
 The point of getting a debt consolidation loan is to lower your interest rates so that you can get out of debt faster and save money.
-A debt consolidation loan, generally won’t hurt your credit score, and can actually help your credit score to improve.
-Keep in mind, when trying to get a debt consolidation loan, the bank and different lenders, will “run your credit” each time you apply, putting a negative credit inquiry on your credit report.
-Credit inquiries hurt your credit score.

 Just make sure you are a good candidate for a debt consolidation loan before you start applying everywhere.
-If you apply in multiple places for a debt consolidation loan and get rejected for the loan several times, now you just took a beating on your credit score for no reason.
-If you get rejected more than one time, stop, and analyze your situation before going any further.
+If you apply in multiple places for a debt consolidation loan and get rejected several times, now you take a beating on your credit score for no reason.
+If you get rejected more than once, stop, and analyze your situation before going any further.

 Give a counselor at Golden Financial Services a call at 1-866-376-9846 to discuss your debt relief options.
 (You can get a Free Credit Report & Score!)